 The size of the digester, i.e. the digester volume Vd, is determined on the basis of the chosen retention time RT and the daily substrate input quantity Sd.

 Vd = Sd x RT [m3 = m3/day x number of days] (2)

 The retention time, in turn, is determined by the chosen/given digesting temperature.
 For an unheated biogas plant, the temperature prevailing in the digester can be assumed as 1-2 Kelvin above the soil temperature.
-Seasonal variation must be given due consideration, however, i.e. the digester must be sized for the least favorable season of the year.
+The seasonal variation must be given due consideration, however, i.e. the digester must be sized for the least favourable season of the year.
 For a plant of simple design, the retention time should amount to at least 40 days.
 Practical experience shows that retention times of 60-80 days, or even 100 days or more, are no rarity when there is a shortage of substrate.
 On the other hand, extra-long retention times can increase the gas yield by as much as 40%.

 The substrate input depends on how much water has to be added to the substrate in order to arrive at a desirable solids content (typically between 4 – 8% for wet digestion).

 In most agricultural biogas plants, the mixing ratio for dung (cattle and / or pigs) and water (B:W) amounts to between 1:3 and 2:1.
 The ratio of B:W for the organic fraction of municipal solid waste (OFMSW) is in the region of 1:4.

 7 Anaerobic Digester Design: Estimating the biogas production